mismith/roster/README.md

 - fix back button edge cases
 - fix issue where main page doesn't load some times
 - fix non-logged-in homepage spacing

+- handle missing/wrong IDs in resolves (e.g. what to show if invite is wrong/used?)